ycore/fortify-ui/readme.md

 ### Is this a replacement for Laravel Jetstream?
 While both [**FortifyUI**][link-fortify-ui] and Laravel Jetstream utilizes _[Laravel Fortify][link-fortify]_, Jetstream provides both substantial additional functionality and additional scaffolding options, including _Laravel Livewire_ and _Intertia_, which [**FortifyUI**][link-fortify-ui] does not aim to replicate or replace. [**FortifyUI**][link-fortify-ui] does however follow the basic recommendations from the _[Laravel Fortify documentation](https://github.com/laravel/fortify#official-documentation)_ for implementing an authentication UI scaffold without much of the additional scaffolding.
 ### Can it be used to replace Laravel UI?
-_[Laravel UI](https://github.com/laravel/ui)_ has been the de-facto simple Laravel authentication UI scaffold for many development projects.
-It does however not include many of the features provided by _[Laravel Fortify][link-fortify]_. _[Laravel UI](https://github.com/laravel/ui)_ has been through many iterations and has often been tightly integrated.
-It would be practically impossible to provide anything approaching a comprehensive answer that covers all scenarios. [**FortifyUI**][link-fortify-ui] was however created and have been used to migrate some of our internal and client projects from a Laravel UI-based authentication implementation to _[Laravel Fortify][link-fortify]_.
-Many of the granular configuration options exist because we required them while migrating.
+_[Laravel UI](https://github.com/laravel/ui)_ has been the de-facto simple Laravel authentication UI scaffold for many development projects, but doesn't include many of the _[Laravel Fortify][link-fortify]_ features. _[Laravel UI](https://github.com/laravel/ui)_ has been through many iterations and has often been tightly integrated.
+It would be diffcult to comprehensive predict all upgrade scenarios.

+[**FortifyUI**][link-fortify-ui] was however created and have been used to migrate some of our internal and client projects from _[Laravel UI](https://github.com/laravel/ui)_ to a _[Laravel Fortify][link-fortify]_-based authentication implementation.
+Many of the granular configuration options exist because we needed them for both new installations and while migrating.
 ### What are the other options?
 It is possible to follow the relatively straightforward _[Laravel Fortify documentation](https://github.com/laravel/fortify#official-documentation)_ to implement your own authentication UI scaffold - like we did.

-[Zack Warren](https://github.com/zacksmash/fortify-ui) published a package with largely similar functionality and somewhat different design.
+[Zack Warren](https://github.com/zacksmash/fortify-ui) published a package with largely similar functionality and a somewhat different design.
 We may possibly have used that ourselves had we discovered it earlier.

 If you are aware of more alternatives, or you create a custom UI scaffolding package that utilizes [**FortifyUI**][link-fortify-ui], please let us know.